atomicbird/PerFolderResourcesPublishPlugin/README.md

     ...
 )
 ```

+In the `.package` entry above it's currently necessary to use `.branch("main")` but with luck the PR mentioned earlier will be accepted and then this can be changed to a version requirement.

 For more information on how to use the Swift Package Manager, check out [this article](https://www.swiftbysundell.com/articles/managing-dependencies-using-the-swift-package-manager), or [its official documentation](https://github.com/apple/swift-package-manager/tree/master/Documentation).